-Status: 915 G:D U:F 6.3V
+Status: F:915 0 GPS:D Alt:F 6.3V

 This is the status screen.
-It shows you the frequency in MHz, the displayed units (F for feet), the GPS coordinate display units (D for Degrees), and the battery voltage (6.3V).
-Not e that a set of AA batteries will last you all day; they have to run down well below 5V before it's going to have an appreciable effect on the system.
+It shows you the frequency/ID, the displayed units (F for feet), the GPS coordinate display units (D for Degrees), and the battery voltage (6.3V).
+Note that a set of AA batteries will last you all day; they have to run down well below 5V before it's going to have an appreciable effect on the system.

-From this screen, you can configure the Units, GPS Display Coordinates, and Frequency.
-(This assumes that your transmitter is on 915 MHz; if it's not, see the configuration section later in the manual to change it before you continue with the test.)
+This test assumes that your transmitter is on 915 MHz and ID code 0; if it's not, see the configuration section in the Eggfinder LCD User's Guide to change it before you continue with the test.

-After about another 20 seconds, you will see:
+After about another 20 seconds, you may see: